Ciscko/SecuriTree-Frontend/README.md

  1. o docker run --name sec-front -p 3000:80 -d francoudev/securitree-repo:securitree-frontend
  2. o docker run --name sec-back -e SUPERUSER_USERNAME=yourusername -e SUPERUSER_PASSWORD=yourpassword -p 8000:8000 -d francoudev/securitree-repo:securitree-backend

 This pulls the application images from docker hub and runs the applications.
-The superuser credentials to login to the application can be obtained from the owner of the docker repository.
+The superuser credentials to login to the application are what you specify in the env options above when running the container.
 Open the browser and navigate to http://localhost:3000.
-Alternatively to set your own superuser credentials, you can clone this repo, set your own credentials in the .env environment variables and rebuild the image then run.
+Alternatively to set your own default superuser credentials and rebuild the image, you can clone this repo, set your own credentials in the .env environment variables and rebuild the image then run.
 How to do this?
 See method 2 below.

 METHOD TWO